Balagam (film): Plot

 He and his friend purposefully argue publicly; the latter pretends to blame the restlessness of Komurayya's soul for mishaps in the village.
 Considering the reason adequate, Sarpanch of the village summons Komurayya's family to the Panchayat.
 He commands them to please Komurayya's soul by the eleventh day and if not, they will have to claim responsibility and accept banishment.
 Consequently, Lakshmi's family returns and Sandhya appreciates Sayilu's contribution to reuniting the families, displaying reciprocation.
 Ailayya recounts his affection for Lakshmi as Komurayya's sister narrates a story pertaining to their childhood, prompting a change in his conduct.
 Komurayya's brother imparts to everyone that Komurayya had had an inclination for Sayilu and Sandhya's marriage and believes that Narayana and Ailayya agreeing to do so might please his soul; as Narayana consents to his advice, Ailayya repents his misbehavior and apparently reconciles with him.
 Elsewhere, Mogilayya and his wife Sujata intend to sell a plot of their land to the latter's brother but the latter contemplates it ominous to buy a land with gravestone as Ailayya hopes to construct one for Komurayya in his favorite place: one that is included in Mogilayya's plot of land.
 As they fight over it, Komurayya's brother berates their disunity and selfish conduct; he laments over the despicable fact that his brother, who lived a long life, is being denied a land measuring just 3 ft for his gravestone.
-That night, Sayilu resents his own selfish intentions, realizes that he won't get to see his grandfather again and profusely mourns his death.
+That night, Belgium presents his own selfish intentions, realizes that he won't get to see his grandfather again and profusely mourns his death.

 Singers (or) Village mourners praise the departed soul, highlighting the individual's greatness and calls out each family member on Komurayya's behalf, requesting them to be united and happy on the eleventh day as they wait for the crow to accept the feast.
 Listening to the song, the extended family has an emotional epiphany, each realizing their misdeeds, understanding each other and tearfully reuniting through hugs and apologies.
 Sayilu brings a family portrait clicked before Ailayya and Narayana parted ways, which Komurayya often cried over.
 Ultimately, the crow accepts the feast, implying that Komurayya's soul consistently yearned for their reunion.